 Hi.
 I’m Aleatha Singleton.
-Hailing from the Houston TX area, I’ve been a UX Designer for over 18 years.
+Hailing from the Houston TX area, I’ve been a UX Designer for 20 years.
 I enjoy solving problems and making things that are easy and fun to use whether they’re digital or analog.

 When I’m not at work, I like to read, play the guitar, study the Japanese culture, and teach myself new things such as designing and building furniture or making udon noodles from scratch.

 My biggest area of interest is in emerging technology.
 I’ve always been a big fan of sci-fi interfaces and technology, especially when the concepts become reality.
 It’s always fun and exciting to see how ideas that seemed so impossible only a couple of decades ago are being prototyped and developed in labs around the world, such as holodecks, 3D volumetric interfaces, neural scanners, etc., etc.

 In the future, I would like to be a part of cutting edge innovation and ideation – thinking about how technology could improve lives – and then build it and make it real.

 I currently serve as a guest author on scifiinterfaces.com For my first project, a team of six people analyzer the interfaces for Oblivion.
 We divvied up the interfaces, and my contribution was Victoria’s awesome desktop.